 - 1 teaspoon vanilla extract

-Make a well in the center and add the rest of the ingredients.
+Make a well in the center of the flour, and add the wet ingredients.
 Using a strong wire whisk or an electric beater on low speed, mix until you get a thick, smooth batter.

 Bake at 350° F until a skewer comes out clean, approximately 50–60 minutes for a bundt pan.
 Oven temperatures vary tremendously, and the type of pan you use also influences baking time, so do the toothpick test rather than relying on the clock.

 In fact, I can take out one bundt pan at 55 minutes, but other one needs another 8 or so minutes.

 In the original recipe, the amount of orange juice is 1/2 cup, and the whiskey is 1/4 cup.
 I inverted these amounts.
 Cuz I like whiskey.
 Feel free to switch them back if so inclined.
 It will still taste good.